documentationfor yFiles for HTML 3.0.0.1

 Multi-Segment Intersections

 As described above, an Intersection instance always describes the intersection of exactly two graph items.
-When it comes to edges, it can be that several segments of the edge overlap with the same other graph item (e.g. a node).
+When it comes to edges, several segments of the edge can overlap with the same other graph item (e.g., a node).
 In that case, multiple Intersection instances are returned.
 In the example shown below, the edge intersects node "C" twice, once with a vertical and once with a horizontal segment.
 This means that the algorithm returns two Intersection objects.

 The same edge intersecting node "C" twice, so that two intersection objects are returned.